sAbdelhaleem/MultizoneVAV/README.md

 $ sudo mv ~/Buildings\ 5.0.1 /usr/local/Modelica/Library/Buildings_5.0.1
 ~~~

-**12.** Download *MultizoneVAV-master.zip* from the code button, download ZIP provided in this repository webpage at the following [link](https://github.com/sAbdelhaleem/MultizoneVAV).
+**12.** Download *MultizoneVAV-master.zip* from the code button (download ZIP) provided in this repository webpage at <https://github.com/sAbdelhaleem/MultizoneVAV>.

-**13.** Copy *MultizoneVAV-master.zip* to the home directory and install MultizoneVAV using the command lines shown in Code Block 12.
+**13.** Copy *MultizoneVAV-master.zip* to the home directory and install MultizoneVAV using the command lines shown in Code Block 13.

-Code Block 12: Installation of MultizoneVAV.
+Code Block 13: Installation of MultizoneVAV.
 ~~~
 $ cd ~
 $ unzip MultizoneVAV-master.zip